-Don’t be closed minded
+Don’t be closed-minded

-Your stylist knows what they’re doing, so let them give you some sage advice.
-Yes, your hair should look the way you want it to, but they may be able to take it to the next level.
+Your hairstylist knows what they’re doing, so let them give you some sage advice.
+Yes, your wedding hair should look the way you want it to, but they may be able to take it to the next level.
 Don’t say no to trying new things, but also don’t be afraid to speak your mind if things aren’t working out.

 Don’t ignore the weather

 This may not be the first thing that comes to mind, but the weather should play a role in selecting your hairstyle.
-For example, if your doing an outdoor beach wedding, you may want to consider an updo or pony so that your locks aren’t flying in your face when you say your vows.
+For example, if you’re doing an outdoor beach wedding, you may want to consider an updo or pony so that your locks aren’t flying in your face when you say your vows.
 Or, maybe you’re doing a garden party in the middle of a particularly hot summer?
 You probably want to tie back your locks to avoid any unwanted frizz.

-Don’t skip the trial
+Don’t skip the wedding hair trial

-Your hairstyle should not be a surprise on your wedding day, so don’t skip doing a trial appointment.
+Your wedding hairstyle should not be a surprise on your wedding day, so don’t skip doing a trial appointment.
 This is when you and your hairstylist will figure out what products and tools to use and what styles are realistic for you, so it’s definitely mandatory.
 Pro tip: you’ll want to bring along any wedding hair accessories you plan to wear on your wedding day so that you know exactly what the finished product will look like.